DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Nov 19 - Nov 25.md

 ### **Step-by-Step Instructions**

 1. **Set Up the Project**:

 	- Create a new console project in Visual Studio or your favorite C# IDE.
 	- Name the project `TaskManager`.
 2. **Create a `TaskManager` Class**:
 	This class should have the following responsibilities:

 	- Manage the list of tasks using a `HashSet<string>`.
 	- Provide methods to add tasks, mark tasks as completed, and view tasks.
 3. **Create a `TaskHistory` Class**:
 	This class should:

 	- Use a `Stack<string>` to track completed tasks for undo functionality.
 	- Provide methods to mark tasks as completed and undo task completion.
 4. **Create a `UrgentTaskManager` Class**:
 	This class should:

 	- Use a `Queue<string>` to manage urgent tasks.
 	- Provide methods to add urgent tasks and process them in order.

+### **Implementation Details**

+#### **Main Program Workflow**

+1. Display a menu with the following options:

+2. Add a task
+3. View all tasks
+4. Mark a task as completed
+5. Undo last completed task
+6. Add an urgent task
+7. Process urgent task
+8. Exit

+### **Expected Learning Outcomes**

+- Understand **when** and **how** to use `HashSet`, `Stack`, and `Queue`.
+- Practice following the **Single Responsibility Principle** by modularizing functionality into distinct classes.
+- Develop a console application that integrates multiple data structures and operations.